Blendify/blender-manual/blender_docs/manual/render/freestyle/render.rst

       and 2.0 with 960px.

 Line Thickness
-   Line thickness to use for rendering (Only for *Absolute* line thickness).
+   Line thickness to use for rendering (only for *Absolute* line thickness).